2022 Holiday gathering before group lunch at Dinosaur BBQ.

 Group Advisor

 Bio: Daniel (Dan) Esposito received his B.S. in Chemical Engineering from Lehigh University and his Ph.D. in Chemical Engineering at the University of Delaware.
 After studying as a postdoc at the National Institute of Standards and Technology (NIST), he became an Assistant Professor in the Department of Chemical Engineering at Columbia University.
 At Columbia, he leads the Solar Fuels Engineering Lab, which combines its expertise in electrochemical and catalytic sciences with core chemical engineering principles to develop design rules for innovative electrochemical and solar energy conversion technologies.
 Prof. Esposito is a recipient of the National Science Foundation CAREER award, and his lab receives funding from a combination of federal agencies and industrial sponsors.
+He is also a co-founder and advisor of sHYp BV PBC and advisor of Turnover Technologies Inc, which are commercializing technology based on concepts developed in the Solar Fuels Engineering Lab.

 E-mail: de2300(at)columbia(dot)edu